Fisha-Wubshet/byme-privacy/byme-driver.md

 ### Location Information

 The ByMe Driver app uses location permissions in the background.
-This is because the app is designed for our partnered drivers, and location data is essential for features like:
+This is because the app is designed for partnered drivers, and real-time location data is essential for features like tracking delivery status and enabling efficient fleet management.
+We only access your location when you are using the app and in the background to ensure smooth deliveries and provide accurate updates.
+You can control and manage access to background location through the app settings.

+location data is essential for features like:
 * Tracking delivery status
 * Enabling fleet management
-We only access your location when you are using the app to track the delivery process and ensure smooth operations.

 ### Device Information